Faculty Adoption of Accessible Textbook Materials

 All instructional materials must be accessible for students with disabilities.
-Federal disability legislation mandates that institutions of higher education adhere to accessibility standards when designing, adopting and procuring educational materials and resources for the delivery of course content.
-This includes content you plan to order through the bookstore, or obtain by other means.
+Federal disability legislation mandates that institutions of higher education adhere to accessibility standards when designing, adopting, and procuring educational materials and resources for the delivery of course content.
+This includes content you plan to order through the bookstore or obtain by other means.
 Unfortunately, publishers are not held to these standards.
 As a result, a significant amount of supplemental content (companion websites, video/audio content, interactive learning programs) available from the publishers is not accessible to CSB/SJU students with disabilities.
-As such, we ask that you verify the following information with the publisher before adopting course materials.
+We ask that you verify the following information with the publisher before adopting course materials.
 Publisher representatives should be well-aware of these topics, given the increasing demand for institutions to meet the requirements within federal disability legislation.

 Are your e-books and online resources compatible with screen readers like JAWS?
 Rationale: Individuals who are blind utilize screen-reading programs to access real text.
 Embedded text, text content that requires plugins (e.g. Flash, Java, etc.) and animations are often inaccessible for individuals who utilize screen readers.

 Accessible online content - If there is a companion website or online component, is it fully accessible?
 Rationale: Websites must be designed and coded, so that individuals with disabilities can access them.